VisiUI/VisiUI/README.md

 - **Customizability**: Each component can be customized through props, allowing you to tailor them to your project's specific needs.
 - **Easy Integration**: Import the components directly into your React application and start using them immediately.
 - **Development Efficiency**: Reduce development time by reusing well-tested and well-documented components.

-## Installation

-Will add the possibility to use it with npm (and maybe yarn)